 United States | 6.2% |

-The demand for high-performance laminates, adhesives, coatings, and others has increased in the region, strengthening the market in this region.
+The demand for high-performance laminates, adhesives, coatings, and other materials has increased in the region, thereby strengthening the market in this area.
 Melamine-based resins are used in kitchen surfaces, flooring, and automotive interiors.
 The emphasis on environmentally aware resins has ignited spending on formaldehyde-reduced types.

 Local manufacturers have already been tweaking their product lines to comply with REACH and/or low-VOC standards.
-The infrastructure redevelopment projects, renovation of heritage buildings and new wood-based composite panel also support the growth.
-Hybrid amino resins with improved thermal stability are also being used by universities and material labs.
+The infrastructure redevelopment projects, renovation of heritage buildings and new wood-based composite panels also support the growth.
+Hybrid amino resins with enhanced thermal stability are also being utilized by universities and materials labs.

 Country | CAGR (2025 to 2035) |